dots-platform/dots-platform.github.io/_tabs/contribute.md

 order: 2
 ---

-> Submit a PR to add a deployment or update an existing one!
+> If you know of an MPC deployment that has been **deployed** and reached a **substantial number of users** in practice, submit a PR to add a deployment.
+Or update an existing entry!
 {: .prompt-tip }

 To add a new MPC deployment, you simply need to create a PR with a new Markdown file.